cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 [Starknet Foundry][starknet foundry] is a [toolchain][snfoundry intro] for developing smart contracts in Cairo.
 The second part of the book dedicated to Cairo Smart Contracts will describe the main features it allows.

-Starknet Foundry contains a profiling feature that might also be useful for benchmarking the number of steps used for Cairo programs, or only specific operations within programs.
+Starknet Foundry contains a profiling feature that is useful to analyze and optimize the performance of your Cairo programs.

 As mentioned in the [Hello, World][hello world] chapter, you can choose to set up Starknet Foundry as a dependency when creating a new project.